elchericito/prive-docs/managing-your-settings/managing-payment-failures-and-dunning.md

 As a merchant, while you cannot reset the billing information for the subscriber, you can navigate to the “customers” tab, select the subscriber in question, scroll down to the “Billing & Shipping” section of the subscription contract, and select the “send email to reset” button.

 This action will send an email to the subscriber where they will click a link that redirects them to update their billing information with Shopify payments.
-This will automatically update in the Prive system.
+This will automatically update in the Recurly Commercesystem.

 <figure><img src="../.gitbook/assets/image (29).png" alt=""><figcaption></figcaption></figure>